casterbyte/F31/README.md

 ██      ██████   ██

 F31: Tool for hiding Kali Linux on the network
-Author: Caster, @wearecaster, <casterinfosec@gmail.com>
+Author: Cursed, @cursedpkt, <cursedpkt@gmail.com>
 Version: 1.0.0
-For instructions and an example of how to use it, visit: https://github.com/wearecaster/F31
+For instructions and an example of how to use it, visit: https://github.com/cursedpkt/F31
 Usage: F31.sh --interface <interface> --new-hostname <hostname> [--noise-reduction]

 Options: